makerdao/community/governance/votes/Executive vote - November 2, 2022.md

 As per multiple successful offboarding proposals (linked below), three DAI and one MKR streams will be cancelled (`yank`ed) if this executive proposal passes.

-When a token stream is `yank`ed, it will prevent new tokens from accruing to the recipient, but will still allow the recipient access to tokens that have already accrued.
+When a token stream is cancelled, it will prevent new tokens from accruing to the recipient, but will still allow the recipient access to tokens that have already accrued.
+An exception to this is when a stream has a cliff date, if the cliff date has not been reached, the recipient will not be able to access the tokens that have accrued.

 * **DAI Stream #4** going to the [Events Core Unit (EVENTS-001)](https://mips.makerdao.com/mips/details/MIP39c2SP32) will be cancelled as a result of a successful [offboarding proposal](https://mips.makerdao.com/mips/details/MIP39c3SP4).
 * **DAI Stream #5** going to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) will be cancelled as a result of a successful [offboarding proposal](https://mips.makerdao.com/mips/details/MIP39c3SP3).
 * **DAI Stream #35** going to the [Real-World Finance Core Unit (RWF-001)](https://mips.makerdao.com/mips/details/MIP39c2SP1) will be cancelled as a result of a successful [offboarding proposal](https://mips.makerdao.com/mips/details/MIP39c3SP5).